Quick guide to financial aid for students

 Check your income

 If you are employed, check your income against the annual income limit.
 You can do this on Kela's online customer service website.
-In April or May, the online customer service will also show preliminary information about your annual income.
-If you exceed the income limit, repay some financial aid by the end of May.
+In April, the online customer service will also show preliminary information about your annual income.
+If you exceed the income limit, repay some financial aid by the end of April.

 If you receive the general housing allowance, remember to notify us immediately of changes in your income.Read more